 Narrative therapy.
 Simply a particular form of talk therapy on the face of it, NarrativeTherapy involves a new way of looking at one's "problems," a way that often enables a person to find new zeal with which to rally against them.
 NarrativeTherapy if profoundly non-pathologizing, and is seen as an antidote to "problem saturation."
 Narrative Therapy also helps reduce a sense of shame that a person may have about the problems also.

 Eye Movement Desensitization and Reprocessing.
-This method, nearly thirty years old already, is becoming more and more familiar to the general population.
+This method, thirty years old already, is becoming more and more familiar to the general population.
 The idea that moving one's eyes back and forth in order to reduce posttraumatic stress may still be greeted with skepticism by some.
-But if you take into account that the amygdala, the part of the brain that assesses threat and therefore regulates our level of anxiety, is smack dab next to the visual cortex, where we actually see, it may become plausible.
+But if you take into account that the amygdala, the part of the brain that assesses threat and therefore regulates our level of anxiety, is well connected to the visual cortex, where we actually see, it may become plausible.
 I am also trained in Robert Miller's model, in which a slight variation of EMDR is used to treat addictions.

 Natural Processing.
 EMDR meets Gestalt therapy.
 In this model, the bilateral brain stimulation used in EMDR is accomplished through the tactile sense, and the client is invited to show up honestly from one moment to the next, as in Gestalt therapy.
 In my opinion, there is something special about this new tool and I am excited to begin using it, and pleased with the results.